-Not a requirement, but certainly a consideration when you’re seeking quality and expertise of your coach.
+Not a requirement, but certainly a consideration when you’re seeking the quality and expertise of your coach.

 Does everyone have the same style, or is it pretty safe to say that each and every person that achieves great results in the sport develops their own variation/style?